 Behrens arranged a trip to Australia for the short-lived World Wrestling All-Stars promotion, and from there, Jeff Jarrett signed Styles to his brand new TNA Wrestling company.
 Behrens would be involved as well, helping the fledgling endeavor get off the ground, both on and off-screen.
 He would also be there to lend words of wisdom to the young grappler as he began performing for the first time on an international stage.

 However, it wasn’t always the smoothest journey, Behrens insists.
-There were times when he and his young phenom would butt heads over the direction of Styles’ career.
+There were times when he and his young phenom would butt heads over Styles’ career direction.

-“He hated me… At the beginning, anyway.
+“He hated me… In the beginning, anyway.
 And he’ll even tell you that.
-We’ve even said it in interviews, he will tell them, ‘Yeah, I hated Bill at first.'”
+We’ve even said it in interviews.
+He will tell them, ‘Yeah, I hated Bill at first.'”

 “Now, I’m ‘Pa-Pa Bill’ and a surrogate father to the family.
 But that took a while.”